staeter/work-in-progress/dialogue.md

 This section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.
 They are fairly general but clarify the aims of the platform.

-1. **Empathic**: Support peoples physical and mental wellbeing, foster honesty, empathy, inclusiveness and constructive communication.
+- **Empathic**: Support peoples physical and mental wellbeing, foster honesty, mutual understanding, inclusiveness and constructive communication.
+- **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
-2. **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
+- **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
-3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
+- **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-4. **Expressive**: Provide spaces and tools for collaborative content production, creative expression, public discourse and knowledge sharing.
+- **Expressive**: Provide spaces and tools for collaborative content production, creative expression, public discourse and knowledge sharing.
-5. **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlights biasses.
+- **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlights biasses and diverging opinions.
-6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at local and global scales.
+- **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at local and global scales.
-7. **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering their technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
+- **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering their technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
-8. **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
+- **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
-9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
+- **Private**: Guarantee personal data sovereignty and communication confidentiality.
-10. **Resilient**: Maintain platform availability and usability even in places where it has been outlawed.
+- **Resilient**: Maintain platform availability and usability even in places where it has been outlawed.
-11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
+- **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-12. **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
+- **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
-13. **Independent**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
+- **Independent**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
-14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+- **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
-15. **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
+- **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
-16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+- **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

 The principles are sorted in no particular order.
 The numbers are only there for referencing sake.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.